The Current Landscape

 Given the history of similar Securities and Exchange Commission (SEC) and IRS programmes, one should expect the Department of Justice’s pilot programme to result in increased white-collar enforcement against commercial entities and their directors, officers and employees facilitated by a flow of reports from insiders.
 The Department has incentivised information flow from companies that target individuals by announcing that, when a company receives a whistle-blower complaint and, in turn, reports the misconduct to the Justice Department within 120 days and before the Department contacts the company, that company will be eligible for a presumption of a declination of prosecution if the company “fully cooperates and remediates” with respect to identifying and providing evidence about any responsible individuals.

 The Department of Justice has warned Congress of fallout from proposed budget cuts to federal agencies.
 Having whistle-blowers provide leads may allow the Department to grow its corporate fraud enforcement despite facing financial cutbacks.
-In January 2024, the US Attorney for the Eastern District of North Carolina announced enhanced white-collar enforcement through increased staffing and investigative coordination.
+On 31 October 2024, the US Attorney for the Eastern District of North Carolina announced enhanced white-collar enforcement through increased staffing and investigative coordination.

 Focus on healthcare fraud